pavliy/Payments-Gateway/README.md

 ## Getting started

-The application is built on the .NET 6 framework and provide functionality via REST API.
+The application is built on the .NET 6 framework and provides functionality via REST API.

-Overall design is based on: clean architecture, onion architecture, DDD concepts, CQS & Mediator pattern.

 ### Prerequisites